Multifamily Tax Exemption

 The MFTE program was renewed on November 1st, 2015.
 Click here to see the new ordinance.

-- For developers and owners applying to the MFTE program, please contact Mike Kent at 206.684.0262 for more information.
+- Developers and owners applying to the MFTE program can contact Mike Kent at 206.684.0262 for more information.

-- Prospective renter applicants can find more information about the MFTE program and Office of Housing properties here.
+- Prospective renter applicants can find more information about the MFTE program and other income and rent restricted properties here.

 - Current MFTE tenants can find resources on their rights and responsibilities here.